-The Lawrence University Archives contains a wealth of information about Lawrence's diverse history.
-Our Archivist, Erin Dix '08, has put together many blog posts and library displays relating to this information, as well as presented on campus and in the Appleton community.
+The Lawrence University Archives contains a wealth of information about Lawrence's diverse history which is featured in many blog posts and library displays, as well as presented on campus and in the Appleton community.
 See below for a selection of blog posts:

 In the Lawrence & Appleton Communities

 Below is a selection of the initiatives, events, and exhibits to which Mudd Library faculty and staff have contributed through research and/or organizational support.